ShaunCurtis/Shaun.Blazor.CSS/readme.md

 It covers:

 1. Customizing the deployed BootStrap.
-2. The new Scoped CSS functionality
+2. How to switch to a different CSS Framework.
-3. How to switch to a different CSS Framework.
+3. The new Scoped CSS functionality.

 Please note that this article is aimed at programmers relatively new to DotNetCore and Blazor, and assumes you have some knowledge of SASS.
 The article also assumes you're using Visual Studio 2019 - I use the Community Edition.